symfony/symfony-docs/cookbook/workflow/vagrant_configuration.rst

         database_user:     symfony
         database_password: symfony

-The database name, user, and password are "symfony".
+The database name, user, and password are set to "symfony".

 Other Vagrant Commands
 ----------------------